rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 **Hence the position of pin 1**
 ![Image](https://github.com/user-attachments/assets/00076dc4-0fa1-4953-9959-155c7547caa8)

 This PIC Controller can be removed from the board and replaced bij an adapter interface.
-**Hence again the position of pin1**
+Pin1 is indicated

 ![Image](https://github.com/user-attachments/assets/c846731c-421d-4253-84c1-664b64dce70d)

 ![Image](https://github.com/user-attachments/assets/e970b072-6869-4e7e-af19-e41e519ca6de)

+Position of the adapter interface on the Control&Sensor board. **Hence again the position of pin1**
 ![Image](https://github.com/user-attachments/assets/c3dd3c93-2739-42d3-b39b-0a7e3bd388ef)

 Interface on the RasPi side of the cable.